 The east side of the island was again covered with trees.
-We walked through the woods and came out to the site of former very successful fisherman’s house.
+We walked through the woods and came out to a former wealthy fisherman’s house site.

 Much earlier than we originally estimated, we arrived at the east side ferry port, called Ishihama 石浜.
-This island has a long and thin shape stretching west and east, and the first port we arrived in the morning was the west side.
+This island has a long and thin shape stretching west and east, and the first port we arrived in the morning was located on the west side.

 After only one or two rings, my phone call was picked up.
-The operator of the crossing boat said his boat was at Nonoshima island side port at that moment and was coming for us right away.
+The operator of the crossing boat said his boat was on the Nonoshima island side at that moment and was coming for us right away.
 And yes, we saw a small motorboat immediately leaving from the Nonoshima port over there and coming straight towards us.
 How convenient!

-As we stood at the boarding deck and waving to the boat, it arrived pretty quickly.
-Then, let us get on board and immediately started going back to Nonoshima island.
+As we stood at the boarding deck and waved, the boat arrived pretty quickly.
+Then, the operator let us get on board and immediately left to go back to Nonoshima Island.

-Since Nonoshima island was as close as we can actually see over there, the boat ride was pretty short.
+As Nonoshima Island was as close as a good swimmer could easily swim across, our boat ride was pretty short.

 It was getting really hot and shiny.
-We passed by a few houses and walked up to a shine hill.
-From where, an old path was going through tunnels of camellia trees.
+We passed by a few houses and walked up to a shrine hill.
+From there, an old path was going through the tunnels of camellia trees.

 As this island looked the smallest of the three islands we hiked today, the MCT route here was definitely shorter than others.
 It was almost a straight line to cross the island.

-We already knew that calling the public motorboat to move on to the next island should be as easy and lighting fast as the last one.
-That meant we the extra time we saved for possibly boat waiting time when we estimated the total time we need for hiking the entire three islands route, was not needed any more.
+We already knew that calling the public motorboat to move on to the next island should be as easy and lightning-fast as the last one.
+That meant the extra time we saved for boat waiting, which we estimated to hike the three-islands route, was no longer needed.

-So, when we were walking through the woods and I found a sign indicating an optional local trail to make a short detour around the northern beach, I convinced Erik we should have time to take a look.
-I dragged still a bit hesitant Erik to that “path of camellia” sign way, otherwise we would get to the meeting point with Suzuki-san way too earlier.
+So, when we were walking through the woods, and I found a sign indicating an optional local trail to make a short detour around the northern beach, I convinced Erik we should have time to take a look.
+I dragged still a bit hesitant Erik to that “path of camellia” sign way, otherwise, we would get to the meeting point with Suzuki-san way too early.

 The northern beach seemed a place for local kids to practice swimming and kayaking.
 But of course no one was there in this spring break season.
-The area between the beach and getting back to the MCT route was shown as a kind of herb/flower garden on the tourist guide map but all we saw was some very dried lavenders then.
+The area between the beach and getting back to the MCT route was shown as a kind of herb/flower garden on the tourist guide map, but all we saw was some very dried lavender.
 It was too early for their season.

-When we re-joined the MCT route, which was on the top of small hill in the center of the island, we found a mobile bathroom.
-While I was minding my own business inside, I heard Erik was talked to by another voice.
+When we re-joined the MCT route, which was on the top of a small hill in the center of the island, we found a mobile bathroom.
+While I was minding my own business inside, I heard Erik being talked to by another voice.

-It was not rare that some of the local elderly fishermen at very remote areas in Tohoku suddenly started talking to Erik in English.
-Some of their English were surprisingly good.
+It was not rare that some of the local elderly fishermen in very remote areas in Tohoku suddenly spoke to Erik in English.
+Some of their English was surprisingly good, actually.

-What’s common with them was they said they have been to other countries, mostly in pacific ocean area, when they were young and working on pelagic fishery ships or at fish/shellfish farms.
+What’s common with them is that they have been to other countries, mostly in the Pacific Ocean area, when they were young and worked on pelagic fishery ships or at fish/shellfish farms.

 When the war ended, the long, long battles and hunger put him nearly dead, and he was hopeless to go back home alive.
-Then, the Dutch army came for the disarmament of Japanese army in the island.
+Then, the Dutch army came to the island for the disarmament of the Japanese army and saved him from death.

-All villagers of the this island thought his father would not come back, because they had been notified about the sad news of all the others.
-However, to everyone’s great, pleasant surprise, he made it back to Nonoshima island, his home safe and sound, to Nonoshima island.
+All the villagers of this island didn’t expect him to come back because they had been notified about the sad news of all the others.
+However, to everyone’s great, pleasant surprise, he made it back home, safe and sound, to Nonoshima island.